AI Subscription Comparisons

 5.2 You are really buying an AI assistant, not a social platform membership

-If you mainly use standalone Grok on web or mobile and want a lower-cost paid entry point first, check SuperGrok Lite (if that tier is visible for your region/account).
+If you mainly use standalone Grok on web or mobile and want a lower-cost paid starting point, SuperGrok Lite is still the tier to check first (if that tier is visible for your region/account).

-• It is best treated as a lighter standalone entry tier
+• It is best understood as the lighter entry tier in the standalone Grok line

-As of April 1, 2026, SuperGrok Lite is best treated as an entry paid tier for casual users who want to try image and video generation without jumping straight to the $30 plan.
+As of April 7, 2026, the safest way to read SuperGrok Lite is as the entry paid tier for people who want to try standalone Grok without jumping straight to standard SuperGrok.
+It fits lighter, occasional use better than heavy production workflows.

 Before you buy Lite, keep two caveats in mind: